iitmnd-jivansh/myagent/README.md

 The main capabilities are:

-- Text chat with automatic routing to weather, news, RAG, search, or knowledge-base tools.
+- Text chat with automatic routing to weather, news, RAG, search, UI generation, or knowledge-base tools.
 - Speech-to-text input through the `/transcribe` endpoint.
 - Text-to-speech output through the `/speak` endpoint.
 - A local ChromaDB knowledge base with Ollama embeddings.
 - Web fallback through the configured search integration when local knowledge is not enough.
-- Structured GenUI responses for weather cards, news lists, and answer panels.
+- Structured GenUI responses for weather cards, news lists, UI previews, and answer panels.
+- LLM-powered UI code generator that produces complete HTML pages from natural language prompts (via Groq API).
 - Official MCP server support over Streamable HTTP and stdio-compatible transports.
 - A LiveKit Cloud voice page and standalone LiveKit agent worker for real-time audio conversations.
 - A 3D avatar frontend with speech playback visualization and lip-sync hooks.